top of page

 The Public Interest News Foundation

-Following the recommendations of the Independent Publishers Taskforce, the Public Interest News Foundation (PINF) was launched in November 2019.
+Following the recommendations of the Independent Publishers Taskforce, the Public Interest News Foundation (PINF) was launched in November 2019 as the first charity in the UK to support public interest news - ethical and impartial journalism that informs and empowers the public about the things that matter to all of us.

 PINF